sstuqtd/editor-framework/README.md

    - `<ui-select>`
    - `<ui-slider>`
    - `<ui-text-area>`
+ - Developing ui elements by Custom Element and Shadow DOM
+ - Allow user customize their theme for ui elements
+ - Can be integrate with any other UI frameworks (Polymer, Vue.js, React, ...)
+ - Well designed with focus behavior (Use our own focus manager for better user experience)
+ - Uniform events (`change`, `confirm` and `cancel`) in every ui element to make our ui-kit friendly for Undo/Redo system

 ### UI Property

- - A well designed `<ui-prop>` element to help user write properties or inspector panel
+ - A `<ui-prop>` element to help user write properties/inspector panel
- - Detect and choose a view for the property by type
+ - Automatically detect and choose a view for the property by type
- - Register your property type and custom the view for it
+ - Allow user register their own property type and customize the view for it
  - Support nested property (for `object` type and `array` type)
+ - Support disable, readonly property in hierarchy

 ### Profiles